 Many Sulawesi holidays will spend at least a few days in Bunaken National Park, perhaps in the case of a snorkel safari making it the focus of the trip.
 In July and August the resorts and popular dive sites become incredibly busy, so itís worth avoiding the peak season if youíre able.

 Kate from our Sulawesi travel specialists Selective Asia on exploring Bunaken National Park: ďAll the resorts that we work with offer a range of beginner diving options, from introductory dives to full PADI Open Water courses.
 These can be booked in advance.
 Our team on the ground monitors dive companies for their sustainability, and the resorts themselves also undertake many environment-focused initiatives.
 Whilst the main draw of Siladen and Bunaken is the diving and snorkelling, if you donít want to do that then it is also a great place to spend time relaxing on the beach.
 Siladen Island arguably has the better beaches so I normally recommend here if people are not dive focused but want some RĎníR after their time exploring southern Sulawesi.
 It is also possible to arrange dolphin and whale watching tours from either island as well as land experiences (on the mainland) such as in Tangkoko National Park for tarsier spotting.Ē

-You can pack nice and light for Sulawesi as itís lovely and warm pretty much all year round - read on to find out the best time to go to Sulawesi and what not to miss while youíre there.
+You can pack nice and light for Sulawesi as itís lovely and warm pretty much all year round.

-Sulawesiís Lake Tempe is one of the largest in Indonesia, home to a floating community of fishermen and their families that can move from place to place in accordance with the water level and fish stocks.
+Sulawesiís Lake Tempe is one of the largest in Indonesia, home to a floating community of fishermen and their families.

-Local culture in Sulawesi is both fascinating and unique, with much attention focused on the Toraja people of South Sulawesi and their elaborate burial ceremonies - if a funeral happens while you're there, don't miss it.
+Much attention is focused on the Toraja people of South Sulawesi and their elaborate burial ceremonies - don't miss them.